Home ยป Italian Desserts ยป Crostoli

 Four Photo collage of crostoli preparation

 Roll the dough thinly and shape any way you desire.
 However in saying that these fried pastries are usually shaped by cutting a slit into strips of dough and one end folded through the slit.
-If you would like to make Italian bow ties, simply pinch the strips of the dough in the centre to form bow ties.
+If you would like to make Italian bow ties, simply pinch the strips of the dough in the center to form bow ties.

 Try my Birds Nest Cookies for more festive treats.